kwizapp/eslint-config/README.md

 # kwiz-dotfiles

-This repository holds the configuration files for `prettier` and `esling` that should be used in every project.
+This repository holds the configuration files for `prettier` and `eslint` that should be used in every project.

 ## General